nicholasc120/Automatic-Google-Drive-Backup/README.md

 This program uses threads that run concurrently to check data on the drive and disk

-Need to have your own credentials.json under src/java/resources
+Need to have your own credentials.json under src/java/resources Built using the Google Drive API with Gradle and Groovy scripts